 If your shirts overhang your belt the torso may be too wide, therefore slim fit shirts could be ideal.
 However, slim fits shirts also shouldn’t feel too tight and cause buttons and fabric to stretch.
 This can sometimes be the case for the more muscular where the chest offers less give due to the tapered fit.

 Nickson offers a variety of slim fitted shirts all made with 100% cotton and quick iron fabrics.

 Tailored fit shirts are very similar to slim fit shirts but offer a few crucial differences.
 Firstly, tailored fit shirts are slightly more tapered than slim, and are designed to curve towards the waist.
 They are designed to have more in common with that a tailor would fit, hence the name.

 The flip side of offering a tailored fit is that they aren’t specifically measured for one specific person, therefore will always offer some degree of mismeasurement.

 Secondly, the waist, chest and arms are all slightly tighter than they would be on slim, therefore aren’t particularly forgiving for the majority of people with larger or more athletic/muscular frames.

-The terms slim fit and fitted fit also tend to be interchangeable for some brands, so make sure you know exactly which fit you’re buying beforehand.
+The terms slim fit and a tailored fit shirt also tend to be interchangeable for some brands, so make sure you know exactly which fit you’re buying beforehand.

 Which Shirt Fit is Best?
-(Regular vs Slim vs Fitted)
+(Regular vs Slim vs Tailored Fit)

 The best place to start when deciding which shirt fit is best for you, is to accurately measure yourself.
 The four main measurements you’ll need are: